 Shop now: 325 Filar DIY Metal Table Base

-Powder coated metal finishes are mainly used for aluminum and steel pieces.
-For example, they can be found on bed frames, shelving units, library walls, metal chairs, table legs, etc. Powder coated table legs are also trendy at our store because they allow you to customize your space with durable, unique pieces.
+Powder coated metal finishes are mainly used for aluminum and finishes for steel furniture.
+For example, they can be found on bed frames, shelving units, library walls, metal chairs, metal table legs, etc. Powder coated furniture legs are also increasingly popular because of their flexibility to be customized or designed to suit any home style.

 Hammered

 A hammered metal finish is usually used for a rustic farmhouse or industrial style space.
 You can imagine this finish as it sounds, as if someone took a hammer and lightly dented the metal’s surface.
-Especially, the effect of a hammered metal finish is often handmade.
+In particular, the effect of a hammered metal finish is often handmade.

 Polished

 We hope this article gives you a comprehensive understanding of the various types of metal finishes, as well as their pros and cons.
-If you love powder coated metal table legs, Flowyline is a destination worth!
+If you love powder coated metal table legs, Flowyline is a worthy destination with hundreds of designs awaiting you to discover!
 Don't hesitate to contact us via email at customerservice@flowyline.com or call directly at 1 (323) 990-2487 to get your questions answered and custom support as desired.